skyzh/mini-lsm/mini-lsm-book/src/week2-06-wal.md

 You will also need to implement the `recover` function to read the WAL and recover the state of a memtable.

+Note that we are using a `BufWriter` for writing the WAL.
+Using a `BufWriter` can reduce the number of syscalls into the OS, so as to reduce the latency of the write path.
+The data is not guaranteed to be written to the disk when the user modifies a key.
+Instead, the engine only guarantee that the data is persisted when `sync` is called.
+To correctly persist the data to the disk, you will need to first flush the data from the buffer writer to the file object by calling `flush()`, and then do a fsync on the file by using `get_mut().sync_all()`.

 ## Task 2: Integrate WALs

 In this task, you will need to modify: